Jawn Murray: Career

 On January 13, 2011, Murray announced while hosting a showcase for EMI Gospel in Nashville, Tennessee, during the Stellar Awards weekend that he was launching a digital talent competition for 10 unsigned artists for EMI Gospel.
 The project was called Jawn Murray presents Untapped and Murray was the executive producer for the compilation.

 Later that year in 2011, he would announce he was leaving AOL Black Voices following the company's merger with The Huffington Post; as well as departing the Tom Joyner Morning Show.
 Murray felt as though he had neglected his first love, television, and wanted to focus his interests on opportunities in TV.

 In late 2011, the media personality would become a regular fixture on both HLN and CNN.
 His visibility was increased during the week that Whitney Houston died in 2012, as Murray would appear as a subject matter expert on 21 TV network shows including NBC's Today and multiple series on CNN, HLN, BBC, MSNBC and Fox News.
 On the day of Houston's funeral, Murray did live commentary for the inaugural episode of MSNBC's Melissa Harris-Perry Show.

 In April 2014, Murray co-hosted ABC's The View just two weeks before the show's creator Barbara Walters retired.
 During the episode, Walters turned to him on live TV and declared: "I love your way with words."
 He would go on to appear as a panelist on other talk shows like The Meredith Vieira Show and The Wendy Williams Show, and taped numerous episodes on the TV One series Unsung.

 He has also gone on to host programming for Travel Channel (Night Crawl New York with Jawn Murray and The Maryland Renaissance Festival), Epix (Top Five: A Red Carpet Special) and NFL Network (NFL Fan Pass: Phoenix.)

 In addition to his TV hosting and media endeavors, Murray is also a social media enthusiast influencer that The Huffington Post credits for “catapulting” Kim Kardashian's stardom with a story he penned for AOL Black Voices in 2006.
 Grey Goose selected him as one of their 2010 "Archetype 25" honorees – 25 people who have carved a chunk in the world for themselves!
 Don Julio Tequila named him one of Washington, DC's 12 most influential men.

+In September 2022, Murray joined Sherri as an executive producer and commentator.